signalfx/signalfx-agent/docs/monitors/collectd-systemd.md

 | `gauge.substate.running` | gauge | ✔ | Indicates that the systemd unit/service is running |

+The agent does not do any built-in filtering of metrics coming out of this monitor.
 ## Dimensions

 The following dimensions may occur on metrics emitted by this monitor.
 Some